 However, if you pass any large clots after the first few days or you continue to pass clots or have a much heavier blood loss than you had before, then it is important to contact your midwife, health visitor or GP immediately.
 If you are concerned about your loss and you are at home, keep any heavily stained pads or any clots you may have passed and show them to your midwife, health visitor or GP.

 You think your bleeding is too heavy after giving birth

 From about a week after the birth, you should be losing less blood, although the amount may be variable for several days.
 If the loss gets heavier than it was at first and continues as a heavy or moderate loss for longer than a week, tell your midwife, health visitor or GP.
 Again, it is helpful to keep your sanitary pads to show them.

 You think your blood loss is smelly

 Vaginal blood loss has a very slight smell – a sort of irony (metallic), heavy smell.
 It’s not a ‘bad’ or offensive smell, but in the first two or three days after the birth you may notice this and it is normal.
-If you're aware that the blood you are losing smells even if you have just changed a pad or it is not long since your last bath or shower.
-The blood may also have changed in colour from what has become normal for you, this could be a sign of infection.
+If you're aware that the blood you are losing smells even if you have just changed a pad or it is not long since your last bath or shower and/or the blood has also changed in colour from what has become normal for you, this could be a sign of infection.
 This could be in the uterus, or in and around the vagina if you had any tears or cuts.
 Contact your midwife or GP as soon as possible.